-The ESL Future Continuous tense (aka the Future Progressive) is one of the three progressive/continuous verb tenses ESL students have to learn to master English.
-The other two are the Present Continuous and the Past Continuous.
+The ESL Future Continuous tense (aka the Future Progressive) is one of three progressive (or continuous) verb tenses ESL students have to learn to master the English language.
+The other two are the Present Continuous/Present Progressive and the Past Continuous/Past Progressive.

-This tense is a little more complicated for students, because it involves two concepts: (1) a progressive action and (2) a point in time in the future.
+This tense is a little more complicated for students, because it involves two concepts: (1) a progressive action, and (2) a point in time in the future.
 It's usually saved for intermediate ESL or EFL learners.
-However, advanced English language learners will also benefit from a review of the ESL Future Continuous.
+However, most advanced English language learners also benefit from a review of the ESL Future Continuous.

 As for all tenses, verb conjugation is only one part of the ESL or EFL lesson.
-The forms and the functions of the tense must also be taught.
-For a thorough discussion on how to teach verb tenses, see Teaching ESL Verb Tenses.
+The forms and the function(s) of the tense must also be taught.
+This article describes each of these components.

-subject + will be + -ing form of the verb
+• subject + will be + -ing or

 1. I will be talking.
 I will be walking.
 I will be dancing.
 I will be eating.